behrooz/simpleVault/helm/simple-vault/README.md

 # Forward API
 kubectl port-forward svc/simple-vault-api 8080:8080

-# Forward UI
-kubectl port-forward svc/simple-vault-ui 3000:80
 ```

 ## Notes

-- The UI build-time environment variable `VITE_API_URL` should be set during the Docker build process.
-The Helm chart assumes the image is already built with the correct API URL.
 - If using an external MongoDB, ensure the `vcluster` database and `users` collection exist, as the API queries this for user authentication.
 - The auth service URL should be accessible from within the Kubernetes cluster.